History of Celine Dion in Timeline

 1994: International Release of Dion chante Plamondon

-In a 1994 interview with People, Céline Dion recalled her childhood dream of becoming a singer, stating she didn't regret losing her adolescence to pursue her dream.
+In a 1994 interview with People, Céline Dion reflected on her childhood dream of becoming a singer.

-In 1995, Celine Dion released D'eux, also known as The French Album in the United States.
-This French-language album, primarily written and produced by Jean-Jacques Goldman, became the best-selling French-language album of all time, featuring successful singles like "Pour que tu m'aimes encore" and "Je sais pas."
+In 1995, Celine Dion released D'eux (also known as The French Album in the United States), which became the best-selling French-language album.
+The album, written and produced by Jean-Jacques Goldman, featured the successful singles "Pour que tu m'aimes encore" and "Je sais pas".

 Loading Video...

-March 1996: Launch of Falling into You Tour
+March 1996: Launch of the Falling into You Tour

 In March 1996, Celine Dion launched the Falling into You Tour to support her new album, performing concerts around the world for over a year.

-In July 1996, Celine Dion performed "The Power of the Dream" at the opening ceremony of the 1996 Summer Olympics.
+In July 1996, Celine Dion performed "The Power of the Dream" at the 1996 Summer Olympics opening ceremony.

 1996: World Music Award for World's Best-selling Female Recording Artist of the Year

-In 1996, Celine Dion received the World Music Award for "World's Best-selling Female Recording Artist of the Year" for the third time, solidifying her status as one of the world's best-selling artists.
+In 1996, Celine Dion won the World Music Award for "World's Best-selling Female Recording Artist of the Year" for the third time, solidifying her status as one of the best-selling artists in the world.

-As of 1997, Celine Dion divested her interests in the Nickels restaurant chain and was no longer affiliated with it.
+As of 1997, Celine Dion divested her interests in the Nickels restaurant chain and is no longer affiliated with the franchise.

 Loading Video...